-Customer identity and access management (CIAM) is a specific aspect of identity and access management (IAM) focusing on external users, such as customers, contractors, shareholders, and others.
-Initially, CIAM was for managing customer’s identities.
-More recently, however, this evolved into a more complex effort of protecting the data generated by business partners and enterprise customers.
+Customer identity and access management (CIAM) is a specific aspect of identity and access management (IAM) focusing on external users (e.g., customers, contractors, shareholders).
+While CIAM began as a solution for managing customers’ identities, it has evolved to protect data generated by these users.

 Sometimes CIAM systems are conflated with customer relationship management (CRM) systems, but each is a distinct entity.

-Given that 70% of consumers say they are more likely to purchase from a company verified to offer the highest data privacy and security standards, a CIAM solution provides not only a risk-management strategy, but also offers a competitive advantage.
+70% of consumers say they are more likely to purchase from a company verified to offer the highest data privacy and security standards.i As such, CIAM provides not only a risk-management strategy, but also offers a competitive advantage.

 - Self-service registration